miguelknals/UN-EU-corpus-Demo-streamlit/README.md

 ### Notes:
 - This page has been partly based on CTranslate-NMT-Web-Interface (https://github.com/ymoslem/CTranslate-NMT-Web-Interface).
-- This repository has been created solely in my free time, belongs exclusvily to me and has not been sponsored by any organization
+- This repository has been created solely in my free time, belongs exclusively to me and has not been sponsored by any organization

 ### Refs:
 OpenNMT -> https://opennmt.net/